Koverse/connections-documentation/navigation.rst

 Navigation
 ----------
-The main page of the Koverse Connections user interface displays (*the navigation can be customized and may contain more of fewer options than shown here*)
+The main page of the Koverse Connections user interface displays (*some of these navigation options are only available for Administrators*)

 - Home
 - Search